mbroz/cryptsetup/CONTRIBUTING.md

 Cryptsetup is an independent project with much volunteer effort, and our resources are limited.
 Following the guidelines specified in this file makes it easier for us to process your issue.

-Project maintainers can remove or reject abusive or otherwise unacceptable comments or code.
+Project maintainers can remove or reject abusive contributions, code apparently submitted by artificial intelligence (AI) without human interaction, or otherwise unacceptable comments or code.

 Git repository
 --------------